 Altmejd described himself early in his career as a ‘process artist’.
 His works not only reveal the process of their making, but suggest that those processes have simply been paused in their unfolding.
 His monochrome relief panels are austere in comparison to the heads, focusing our attention on the plaster-like material and the actions wrought on it − where it has fallen in wet splats, where a brittle, chalky surface is scratched or fractured, where hands have gouged and clawed.
 Hands themselves, in cast form, appear and multiply in some of the sculptures, fostering the illusion that the works create themselves.
 Monumental figures, such as the ‘Bodybuilders’ and the ‘Watchers’ , are similarly engaged in their own making or unmaking, sprouting hands that clutch and mould the very substance of their bodies.

-David Altmejd was born in Montreal in 1974 and lives and works in New York.
+David Altmejd was born in Montreal in 1974 and lives and works in Los Angeles.
 He studied at the University of Quebec in Montreal and graduated with an MFA from Columbia University, New York in 2001.
 His numerous international exhibitions include a major survey exhibition, Flux, which travelled from Musée d’Art Moderne de la Ville de Paris to the MUDAM in Luxembourg and the Musée d’Art Contemporain de Montréal, Canada (2014-15).
 In 2007 he represented Canada at the 52nd Venice Biennale with his installation The Index, and he was included in the Istanbul and Whitney Biennials in 2003 and 2004 respectively.